-The Healthcare MBA students are healthcare executives, managers, and leaders who represent many of the region's major healthcare systems including Legacy, Providence, Kaiser, OHSU, PeaceHealth, St. Charles Medical Center and Salem Health.
+The Healthcare MBA students are healthcare executives, managers, and leaders who represent many of the region's major healthcare systems including Legacy, Providence, Kaiser, OHSU, PeaceHealth, St. Charles Medical Center, and Salem Health.
 Students join us from small- and mid-size healthcare organizations, as well as peripheral healthcare industries such as biotechnology, healthcare insurance, and pharmaceuticals.
 The Healthcare MBA also draws students transferring into healthcare from other industries and backgrounds.

-The Healthcare MBA students bring a wealth of expertise to the classroom.
+Healthcare MBA students bring a wealth of expertise to the classroom.
 These students come from across the nation including cities throughout Oregon, Washington, California, Idaho, Montana, Alaska, Hawaii, New Mexico, Texas, Utah, and Virginia.

 With an average of more than 12 years of professional experience, our students come from a broad range of healthcare positions.
-Professions include physicians, nurses, project and operations managers, financial and business analysts, advanced practice clinicians, medical device, pharmaceuticals, policy analysts, administrators, IT & EHR specialists, insurance industry professionals, etc.
+Professions include physicians, nurses, project and operations managers, financial and business analysts, advanced practice clinicians, medical devices, pharmaceuticals, policy analysts, administrators, IT & EHR specialists, insurance industry professionals, etc.

-2017 Cohort Demographics
+2020 Cohort Demographics

-- 61% of students are physicians, nurses, or other clinicians
+- 69% of students are physicians, nurses, or other clinicians

-- 52% Female, 48% Male
+- 49% Female, 51% Male

-- 85% In-State (Oregon), 20% Out-of-State
+- 74% In-State (Oregon), 26% Out-of-State

 From Our Student